What is the spread in forex and how do you calculate it?

 The margin can be as low as 2% of the value of the trade, which means you can make your capital go further while still getting exposure to the full value of the trade.
 Note, margin will magnify both your profits and your losses.

 To calculate the spread in forex, you have to work out the difference between the buy and the sell price in pips.
 You do this by subtracting the bid price from the ask price.
 For example, if you’re trading GBP/USD at 1.3089/1.3091, the spread is calculated as 1.3091 – 1.3089, which is 0.0002 (2 pips).

 Spreads can either be wide (high) or tight (low) – the more pips derived from the above calculation, the wider the spread.
 Traders often favour tighter spreads, because it means the trade is more affordable.

-If a market is very volatile, and not very liquid, spreads will likely be wide, and vice versa.
+If the forex market is very volatile and not very liquid, spreads will likely be wide, and vice versa.
 For example, major currency pairs such as EUR/USD will have a tighter spread than an emerging market currency pair such as USD/ZAR.
 However, spreads can change, depending on the factors explained next.